 This course is an introduction to the functional changes associated with or resulting from disease or injury.
 Diagnostic assessments and treatment options are also discussed in addition to the body's reactions to these changes.
-Pre-requisite: HSC154 Medical Terminology; Co-requisite for students in the Medical Billing and Coding Technology diploma program: HSC154 Medical Terminology.
+Pre-requisite: HSC154 Medical Terminology or BSC106 Foundations of Anatomy and Physiology.

-HIM210 Health Data Management "O"
+HIM210 Health Data Management (4 cr.)
+"O"